astre471/astre471.github.io/_pages/index.md

 ## Launch: Go / No Go Status

-### August 12 Launch: POSTPONED due to weather - will try for the raindate!
+### August 19 Launch: GO FOR LAUNCH!

+We are GO for launch on August 19, from 1-5 PM!

 ## Launches - 2023